 7. Sunset by Australasia

-A pub-style spot in the heart of the Northern Quarter, the Bay Horse Tavern is a great place to warm up – and it’s hard to miss it too, thanks to its fairy light adorned exterior.
-Inside, the bar and restaurant is decorated in a cosy yet familiar style, with homely favourites on the menu including pie, bangers and mash and beef sirloin.
+A pub-style spot in the heart of the Northern Quarter, the Bay Horse Tavern is a great place to warm up – and it’s hard to miss it too, thanks to its fairy light-adorned exterior.
+Inside, the bar and restaurant are decorated in a cosy yet familiar style, with homely favourites on the menu including pie, bangers and mash and beef sirloin, making it one of the cosiest restaurants in Manchester.
 Bay Horse Tavern, 35-37 Thomas St, M4 1NA.

 9. The Edinburgh Castle